 The Government is currently considering the submissions received for local government reorganisation in Hampshire.
-A consultation on this is expected in late 2025.
+A consultation on this is open until 11 January 2026.

-Following this a decision will be made on local government reorganisation with elections for a new shadow unitary authority in 2027 and new councils live from 2028.
+Following this a decision will be made on local government reorganisation with elections for a new shadow unitary authority currently expected in 2027 and new councils live from 2028.

-Mayoral elections and creation of strategic authority for Hampshire and the Solent is expected in 2026.
+Mayoral elections for a strategic authority for Hampshire and the Solent are now expected in 2028.

 The timelines for devolution and local government organisation could shift as more information becomes available.
 The dates that have been outlined so far are:

-Winter 2025: Government expected to run consultation exercise for local communities to be involved in decision making process for proposed authorities
+19 November 2025: Government opens consultation exercise for local communities to be involved in decision making process for proposed authorities

 26 September 2025: Authorities submit their final reorganisation proposals to Government